functional-architecture/functional-architecture.github.com/_events/funarch-2023.md

 - To connect the functional programming community to the software architecture community to cross-pollinate between the two.

-FUNARCH 2023 will be co-colocated with [ICFP 2023](https://icfp23.sigplan.org/) in Seattle on 8th September 2023 (date to be confirmed)
+FUNARCH 2023 will be co-colocated with [ICFP 2023](https://icfp23.sigplan.org/) in Seattle on 8th September 2023 (date to be confirmed).

 The [Call for Papers](cfp/) is open.